 |

-Goliah |
+Goliah (GB) |

-Goliah [Bolton] b
+[Bolton] b

 c 1730 (Fox - Mare, by

 Graham's Champion).
-Sire Line Darcy's
+Sire Line

-Bred by Mr. Hutchinson he was later purchased by the
+White Turk.
+Family 65.
+Bred by Mr Hutchinson he was later purchased by the

 Duke of Bolton.
 In 1736 he won the King's Plate at

-Winchester in May, beating in 2 heats Mr. Panton's
+Winchester in May, beating in 2 heats Mr Panton's

-Favourite, Mr. Leigh's Hopewell and Mr. Fleetwood's
+Favourite, Mr Leigh's Hopewell and Mr Fleetwood's

 Hercules.
 Won the King's Plate at Salisbury in June,

-distancing Lord Portmore's Tom-Come-Tickle-Me and Mr.
+distancing Lord Portmore's Tom-Come-Tickle-Me and Mr Fauquier's

-Partner.
-Won the King's Plate at Nottingham in July,
+the King's Plate at Nottingham in July, beating Mr Bethell's Whitefoot and Lord Gower's

 Blueskin, both of whom were withdrawn after the 1st